 Involves stretching and movement to help ease tension in the fascia and increases circulation while using arnica and a cream specific for your muscles

-Nurturing mother & baby while improving circulation, and mobility.
+Nurturing while improving circulation, and mobility.
 Lessens discomforts that can come with pregnancy.
-(Recommended for women after their 1st trimester)
+(Best for women after their 1st trimester)

 Helps with injuries and pre/post surgery by easing pain in muscle and joints while increasing movement and circulation without creating discomfort